p-sira/ellip/paper/paper.md

 Performance is optimized by deferring input validation, i.e., assuming inputs are valid and raising errors upon completing the routine.
 Ellip-Rayon was released as a companion library for parallelizing large inputs.
 Python is supported via the EllipPy library, using PyO3 [@pyo3projectandcontributors2025] for Rust-Python binding.
 The documentation covers all public functions, encompassing their mathematical definitions, domains, graphical representations, special cases, and related functions.

 The compilation of Ellip is controlled by feature flags.
 The `no-std` flag enables Ellip to compile in no-std environments.
-The `unstable` flag exposes internal functions for advance users, bypassing input validations at the cost of safety guarantees.
+The `unstable` flag exposes internal functions for advanced users, bypassing input validations at the cost of safety guarantees.
 Lastly, the `test_force_fail` is used for code coverage, where some conditions are unreachable as remnants of defensive programming.

 # Results